 The type of goal you’ve chosen can help determine what to measure.
-For example, if you want to get a read on the usability of your site, you will want to ask questions that measure how easy people felt the site was to use, how successful they felt attempting the tasks, and what kinds of problems they encountered.
-If you’re unsure about how to ask these questions, SoundingBox provides question templates designed to measure different aspects of experience like usability and conversion likelihood.
+For example, if you want to get a read on the usability of your site, you will want to ask questions that measure ease of use, how successful they felt attempting the tasks, and what kinds of problems they encountered.
+If you’re unsure about how to ask these questions, SoundingBox provides both templates and pre-made questions designed to measure different aspects of experience.

 # Combine Qualitative and Quantitative

 When choosing what to measure, it’s often a good idea to ask a mix of quantitative and qualitative questions.
-Quantitative questions (like scales) help you learn how well your design is performing.
+Quantitative questions (like scales) can tell you how well your design performs.
 Qualitative questions (like open-ended text questions) help you understand why.
-The SoundingBox dashboard is designed to help connect your quantitative data with the qualitative through data blocks.
+The SoundingBox dashboard helps connect your quantitative data with the qualitative through data blocks.

 # Go Deeper

 If you haven't already, check out some of our other how-tos.
 They provide additional details on how you can create a studies to address different research goals.

 - Find usability problems

 Comparative and competitive tests are based on the split test study architecture.